gaspar-d/gaspar-d/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Swift and IOS development
+- 📫 How to reach me: diogo.gaspar@me.com

+- I'm a currentily software developer learning Swift and IOS

 <!--